Contribution-DAO/connext-community-call-summary/community-call-1/README.en.md

 With the goal of solving **blockchain scalability**, the team became one of the first L2 R&D Team.
 Arjun and the team have built the first layer-2 on Ethereum, which was the [State Channel Networks](https://ethereum.org/en/developers/docs/scaling/state-channels/) designed for payments.
 Later, the team have worked with other L2 teams such as OmiseGO team, Matic team.

 #### 2020
 In 2020, the community the market started to realized that Roll-ups were going to be the future of scalability.
-At this point, Connext team saw that communication between rollups is necessary and have built a very first Arbitrum-Optimism bridge called [Spacefold](https://github.com/connext/spacefold) as a POC.
+At this point, Connext team saw that communication between  is necessary and have built a very first Arbitrum-Optimism bridge called [Spacefold](https://github.com/connext/spacefold) as a POC.
 This is the very first trust-minimized cross-chain bridge for rollups.

 </details>